Pornhub Launches Environmental Campaign To Save The World’s Oceans

 In the eyes of many, Pornhub is nothing more than a website featuring naked people engaging in carnal activities and various acts of the sexual variety.
-As part of its (SFW) Pornhub Cares initiative, however, the company has ventured into philanthropy, with the aim of using its platform to help our planet and contribute towards aiding environmental causes.
+As part of its (SFW) Pornhub Cares initiative, however, the company has ventured into philanthropy, with the aim of using its platform to help our planet and contribute toward aiding environmental causes.

-As documented by Quartzy, the pornography giant has launched its “The Dirtiest Porn Ever” campaign, which aims to clean up the world’s polluted beaches.
+As documented by Quartzy, the pornography giant launched its “The Dirtiest Porn Ever” campaign, which aims to clean up the world’s polluted beaches.
 As part of the operation, the website will produce a video of a pornstar couple having sex on a littered-covered beach, while a team of cleaners pick up the surrounding waste.

 Citing a press release statement from vice president Corey Price, Dazed reports that the company is hoping that their campaign will have a positive impact for generations to come.